Tight Stability Bounds for Robust Distributed Learning: Byzantine Failures Hurt Generalization More than Data Poisoning: High-Probability Excess Risk Bounds for Robust Distributed Learning

 Additionally, we provide a high-probability bound on the excess risk using~\Cref{unifrom-stability-high-probability}.
-Specifically, for any \(0 < \delta < 1\), with probability at least \(1-\delta\) the excess risk lies within:
+Specifically, for any \(0 < \delta < 1\), with probability at least \(1-\delta\) the excess risk lies within

-In the absence of a minimax statistical lower bound for the heterogeneous case—and acknowledging that the comparison is imperfect due to differing assumptions—it remains informative to compare our resulting bound with those in~\cite{yin2018byzantine, zhu2023byzantinerobustfederatedlearningoptimal}, as well as with Proposition 1 in~\cite{pmlr-v206-allouah23a}.
+In the absence of a minimax statistical lower bound for the heterogeneous case—and acknowledging that the comparison is imperfect due to differing assumptions—it remains informative to compare our resulting bound with those from~\citet{yin2018byzantine, zhu2023byzantinerobustfederatedlearningoptimal}, as well as~\citet[Proposition 1]{pmlr-v206-allouah23a}.

-\paragraph{Byzantine failure attacks.} Under Byzantine failure attacks, the derivation proceeds similarly and yields an analogous bound, with a dependence on $\sqrt{\kappa}$ replacing the $\frac{f}{n - f}$ term in the uniform stability bound.
+\paragraph{Byzantine failures.} Under Byzantine failures, the derivation proceeds similarly and yields an analogous bound, with a dependence on $\sqrt{\kappa}$ replacing the $\frac{f}{n - 2f}$ term in the uniform stability bound.